By Tim Stafford | posted 04/28/2004

 economy, bringing about the near euphoria of 8 percent growth and

 greater opportunities for India's educated middle class.
-But it is
+But it

 also the political wing of the RSS.
 The BJP rode to national power